Call Downtown Dental Excellence Today!

 Costs Involved

-The cost of your crown lengthening procedure will depend on a variety of factors—such as the amount of work that needed to be completed, any prosthetics that were placed and other variables.
-Generally the cost of a crown lengthening is between $1,000 and $4,000, though.
+The cost of your crown lengthening procedure will depend on a variety of factors—such as the amount of work that needs to be completed, any prosthetics that were placed, and other variables.
+Generally, the cost of a crown lengthening is between $1,000 and $4,000, though.

 Your insurance may cover a portion of the costs of the crown lengthening procedure.
 Speak with your insurance company about coverage for a crown lengthening procedure.
 Crown lengthening allows the dentist to repair damage below the gum line.
 Your dentist will speak with you about crown lengthening if it is the right option for your procedure.